w4nyk/controller/config-files/Caesers_Head/README.md

 ### Building the Dockerfile and running the image
 To build the image from the Dockerfile, and then run it, you can try the script located in the top-level utils directory [create-container.bash](https://github.com/w4nyk/controller/blob/master/utils/create-container.bash)

-Please note, ports aren't working quite right, again, it's on the TODO.
+Please note, ports aren't working quite right, it's on the TODO.